sparkflows/sparkflows-docs/docs/aws/admin-guide/mwaa/airflow-connection.rst

   * Group   : Users belonging to the group have access to these connections.
   * Project : The owner of the project and the groups with which the project has been shared with have access to the project level connections.

-This page show how to create a "Livy Connection" in Fire Insights.
+This page show how to create a "Airflow Connection" in Fire Insights.

 Enable Airflow in Sparkflows
 ===========